heloise-viegas/AI_Customer_Inventory_Management_System/README.md

 # Automate Google Form Submissions with AWS Bedrock (via Flask API & Google Apps Script)

-This project connects a Google Form to a backend API (for example, a Flask app running locally or on EC2) and uses Amazon Bedrock for intelligent classification of customer messages.
+This project connects a Google Form to a backend API (a Flask app running on EC2) and uses Amazon Bedrock for intelligent classification of customer messages.
 Form submissions are automatically forwarded to your backend — no manual intervention required.

 Architecture
 -----------
-Google Form → Google Apps Script → Backend API → Amazon Bedrock → Response Logged
+Google Form → Google Apps Script → Backend API → Amazon Bedrock → Response Logged → Email Alert

 Features
 --------